AmolHarsh/JobRoleRecommender/README.md

 ## Project Overview

 This innovative career recommendation system is designed specifically for students in India.
-It leverages a dataset of elite LinkedIn profiles to provide personalized guidance, helping students understand and excel in the complex job market.
-Unlike traditional systems, it uses advanced data processing techniques and machine learning for precise career path prediction.
+It leverages a dataset of top Indian LinkedIn profiles working in India to provide personalized guidance, helping students understand and excel in the complex Indian job market.
+It uses advanced data processing techniques and machine learning for precise career path prediction.

 ## Key Features